-- 1. Go to the front panel and press , then .
+- 1. Go to the front panel and press 27, then 3.
 Note the mDNS service name of your printer. - 2.
-For best performance while using the HP driver, you are recommended to change the Bonjour Highest Priority Service from IPP Printing to 9100 Printing.
-You can change this setting from the Embedded Web Server (see Access the Embedded Web Server on page 39): select Networking > Other settings > Bonjour settings, change setting as indicated, then click Apply. - 3.
-Insert the HP Start-up Kit DVD into your DVD drive. - 4.
-Open the DVD icon on your desktop. - 5.
-Open the Mac OS X HP Designjet Installer. - 6.
-Follow the instructions on your screen.
+Insert the HP Start-up Kit DVD into your DVD drive. - 3.
+Open the DVD icon on your desktop. - 4.
+Your Web browser opens to display the rest of the software installation procedure.
+You must click on .Download OS X Installer.
+Once downloaded, open the installation software to install all required components onto your system. - 5.

-- The printer software is installed, including the printer drivers and other HP software, such as the HP Utility.
-An active Internet connection is recommended in order to perform a full installation with the latest software. - If you have enabled Web Services on your printer, you can print to your printer by email.
-You can find the email address in the printer's front panel: press , then .
-Then send the file you want to print to that email address as an attachment. - 8.
 When the software has been installed, the HP Printer Setup Assistant starts automatically, to set up a connection to your printer.
-Follow the instructions on your screen. - When you reach the Select Printer screen, look for your printer's mDNS service name (which you noted in step 1) in the Printer Name column. - If you find the right name, scroll sideways if necessary to see the Connection Type column, and check that it shows Bonjour.
+Follow the instructions on your screen. - 6.
+When you reach the Select Printer screen, look for your printer's mDNS service name (which you noted in step 1) in the Printer Name column. - If you find the right name, scroll sideways if necessary to see the Connection Type column, and check that it shows Bonjour.
 Then highlight that line.
-Otherwise, continue searching further down the list. - If you cannot find your printer's name with a Bonjour connection type, check the box My printer is not in the list.
+Otherwise, continue searching further down the list. - If you cannot find your printer's name just click Continue and do setup manually in your System Preferences later on.